mrcberkay/Text-Analysis/README.md

 ## Why Use This Project?

 This project is useful, for instance, in comparing two texts and quickly identifying the similarities between them.
-We used this tool to check whether the students who used ChatGPT plagiarized in their essays, and it was very helpful!
+We used this tool to check whether the students who used ChatGPT copied & pasted AI generated content in their essays, and it was very helpful!

 **Please keep in mind that you will need an OpenAI API Key to use this software, and you will be charged per inquiry!**